Kong/docs.konghq.com/src/deck/guides/konnect.md

 If you have verified that your password is correct but decK can't connect to your account, check for conflicts with the decK config file (`~/.deck.yaml`) and the {{site.konnect_short_name}} password file.
-There is likely an decK config file conflicting with the password file and passing another set of credentials.
+There is likely a decK config file conflicting with the password file and passing another set of credentials.

 To resolve, remove one of the duplicate sets of credentials.